Mold Remediation Pros in Orlando, FL

 Mold Inspection & Air Quality Testing

-We perform a thorough visual inspection and collect air quality samples from affected areas and an outdoor baseline.
+Your matched pro performs a thorough visual inspection and collects air quality samples from affected areas and an outdoor baseline.
 Samples go to an AIHA-accredited lab to identify species, spore counts, and contamination extent.
 You receive written results before any work begins.

 Negative Air Containment Setup